 However, does this mean we are all reconciled now!
 Hardly, there are other divisions some emerging others that have always been there, modernist/liberal vs. fundamentalist/conservative, racial and ethnic, class etc. I think to some degree the ignoring of denominational loyalty is in part due to various realignments in american religion.

-What all this means for Reconciler and our vision is that what we are left with is being open to God's reconciling work in Jesus Christ.
+What all this means for Reconciler's vision is that we are left with being open to God's reconciling work in Jesus Christ.
 A place where some are willing to retain institutional connections while also fully engaging a culture society and Christian landscape in transition and emergence.

 Post a Comment